LxrdCrow/Federico/README.md

 # Hi, I'm Federico! ☀️

 I am a passionate Back-End Developer 💻 with a strong interest in programming and a constant desire to learn something new 🚀.
-My curiosity drives me to explore technology from all angles 🌍, and I have a particular fascination with cybersecurity.
-I aspire to create my own projects and solutions, embracing challenges as opportunities for growth and innovation.
+Currently, I work primarily with PHP and Laravel, while also delving into software engineering concepts 🔍.
+My curiosity drives me to explore various aspects of technology, with a particular fascination for cybersecurity 🔐.

+In my free time, I love playing chess ♟️, reading 📚, writing stories ✍️, playing the guitar 🎸, and studying languages 🌐.
+I believe in embracing challenges as opportunities for growth and innovation.

 Let's connect and explore the world of technology together! 🤝